More than half of Ukraine’s children displaced after one month of war

-The World Health Organisation (WHO), for example, has reported 52 attacks impacting health care facilities across the country over the last four weeks, while Ukraine’s Ministry of Education and Science has reported damage to more than 500 education facilities.
+The World Health Organisation (WHO), for example, has reported 52 attacks impacting health care facilities across the country over the last four weeks.
 An estimated 1.4 million people now lack access to safe water, while 4.6 million people have limited access to water or are at risk of being cut off.
 Over 450,000 children aged 6 to 23 months need complementary food support.

 UNICEF has already observed a reduction in vaccination coverage for routine and childhood immunizations, including measles and polio.
 This could quickly lead to outbreaks of vaccine-preventable diseases, especially in overcrowded areas where people are sheltering from the violence.

-“In just a few weeks, the war has wrought such devastation for Ukraine’s children,” said Russell.
+“In just a few weeks, the war has been devastating for Ukraine’s children,” said Russell.
 “Children urgently need peace and protection.
-They need their rights.
+They need their rights upheld.
 UNICEF continues to appeal for an immediate cease-fire and for the protection of children from harm.
 Essential infrastructure on which children depend, including hospitals, schools and buildings sheltering civilians, must never come under attack.”